 I look forward to meeting you.
-Do come along one Sunday to our on-line service or
+Do come along one Sunday to our on-line services, or our Face-to-face (f2f) services

 Best wishes, Rev. Geoff Read, Chaplain